 Back to the future with the Nike Air Zoom Spiridon OG

-We are not going to fool you and say that there have been released a lot of awesome colorways of the Spiridon.
+There is just a handful set of decent colorways of the Spiridon.
 In fact, the OG version was only retroed last Summer, as a NikeLab release.

-In 2003, another iteration of the Nike Air Zoom Spiridon was released, however displaying air units.
+In 2003, another iteration of the Nike Air Zoom Spiridon was released, displaying air units.
 OG collectors and enthusiasts seem to love that special pair from 2003, but younger people don’t give them enough love.
-We honestly believe they look astonishingly beautiful.

 The upper of the Nike Air Zoom Spiridon is built using mesh and back then, its breathable upper was the first of its kind.
-Notable for its toebox mini-swoosh, a detail that sneakers enthusiasts around the world will always fall for, the silhouette has become a cult street shoe distinguished by two main aspects: comfort and on-feet looks.
+Notable for its toebox mini-swoosh, a detail that sneakers enthusiasts around the world will always fall for, the silhouette has become a cult street shoe.

-As mentioned before, they Nike Air Zoom Spiridon started to get much attention since its NikeLab release.
+As mentioned before, the Nike Air Zoom Spiridon started to get even more attention since the NikeLab release.
 Some say that it was the shoe of the year.
-That’s arguable, yet again, but it would be a shame if we all liked the same.

 (Size? x Nike Air Zoom Spiridon)